Auto-Regressive Approximations to Non-stationary Time Series, with Inference and Applications: Applications to globally optimal forecasting

 In practice, one needs to estimate the optimal forecast coefficients $\phi_j(1)$, $j=0,\cdots, b$ as well as the MSE of the forecast $\mathbb{E}(x_{n+1}-\widehat{x}^b_{n+1})^2$.
 To investigate the estimation accuracy of those parameters, we need to impose certain dependence measures for the series.
 Therefore, for the rest of this subsection, we shall focus on the physical representation as well as dependence measures as in (\ref{defn_model}) and \eqref{eq_phygeneral1}. {To obtain an estimation for the predictor, in light of (\ref{eq_phijest}), based on (\ref{eq_forecast}), we shall estimate $\widehat{x}_{n+1}^b,$ or equivalently, forecast $x_{n+1}$ using

 } Next, we discuss the estimation of the MSE of the forecast.
-Denote the series of estimated forecast error $\{\widehat{\epsilon}^b_i\}$ by $\widehat{\epsilon}_i^b:=x_i-\widehat{\phi}_0(i/n)-\sum_{j=1}^b \widehat{\mathsf{\phi}}_j(i/n) x_{i-j}$ and the variance of $\{\epsilon_i\}$ by $\{\sigma_i^2\}.$ Recall the definition of $\epsilon_i$ in \eqref{eq_choeq}.
-According to \cite[Lemma 3.11]{DZ1}, we find that there exists a smooth function $\varphi(\cdot) \in C^d([0,1])$ such that for some constant $C>0,$
+Denote the series of estimated forecast error $\{\widehat{\epsilon}^b_i\}$ by $\widehat{\epsilon}_i^b:=x_i-\widehat{\phi}_0(i/n)-\sum_{j=1}^b \widehat{\mathsf{\phi}}_j(i/n) x_{i-j}$ and the variance of $\{\epsilon_i\}$ by $\{\sigma_i^2\}.$ Recall the definition of $\epsilon_i$ in \eqref{eq_choeq}. { According to \cite[Lemma 3.11]{DZ1}, we find that there exists a smooth function $\varphi(\cdot) \in C^d([0,1])$ such that for some constant $C>0,$ }

 Therefore the estimation of $\sigma^2_i$ reduces to the estimation of the smooth function $\varphi$ as the estimation error of \eqref{eq_vvvffff} is sufficiently small for appropriately chosen $b$.
 Similar to the estimation of the smooth AR approximation coefficients, one can again use the method of sieves to estimate the smooth function $\varphi(\cdot)$.
-Specifically, similar to (\ref{eq_phiform}), write
+Specifically, similar to (\ref{eq_phiform}), write $\varphi(\frac{i}{n})=\sum_{k=1}^c \mathfrak{b}_k \alpha_k(\frac{i}{n})+O(c^{-d}). $ Furthermore, by equation (3.14) of \cite{DZ1}, we write